 Now, there’s just so many stories a granny can make up about the two of us riding on Mrs. Eagle’s back over the highest mountains or talking to Mr. Tree in the enchanted forest or creeping into a really dark, really spooky house deep in the woods.
 But if I didn’t come up with something he’d drive me crazy until I did.
 That’s the way it works for those of you who haven’t figured it out yet.

 His most favorite story was when the two of us teamed up with Voltron and battled all the bad guys.
 We’d wield our shiny swords, conjure up our magic powers and fight till the bitter end.
-Then, we’d crawl into a cave where we’d regroup and strategize our next sneak attack.
+Then, we’d crawl into a cave where we’d regroup and plan out our next sneak attack.

 Suddenly, in Brandon’s eyes, Voltron was no longer a plastic action figure.
 Voltron was his hero, the one who came to his rescue, who bandaged his wounds and killed all the bad guys.
 Never again would I be just plain old Dee Dee.
 I was Immortal.
 I was invincible.
 I was Dee Dee Voltron!